 Looking for a creative way to use your leftovers?
 Try these: Turkey Rice Casserole, Thanksgiving Quesadillas, or Turkey Noodle Soup.

-Roasting is the most common way to cook a turkey for Thanksgiving these days, but there are lots of other ways to cook one.
-Roasting turkey is time-consuming, and sometimes you don’t even need a whole bird to feed a smaller gathering.
+Roasting is the most common way to cook a turkey for Thanksgiving, but there are lots of other ways to cook one.
+Cooking turkey in the oven is time-consuming, and sometimes you don’t even need a whole bird to feed a smaller gathering.

 Easy Turkey Breast Recipes